 Celebrity Cruises Southern Caribbean Cruise

-Just off the coast of South America, this Southern Caribbean cruise visits the Dutch islands of Aruba, Bonaire, and Curaçao.
-You’ll find charming cafés, galleries, and a 17th-century fort in Willemstad, the traditional Dutch cityscape painted in bright Caribbean colors.
+Just off the coast of South America, this Southern Caribbean cruise visits the islands of St Thomas, St Kitts, Antigua, St Lucia, and Barbados.
+You’ll find charming cafés, galleries, and more beaches than you can count.

 ||Ports of Call:

 Oceanview: $1995 Double….$3395 Single

 Prices based on Feb 5 and 19 departure.
 January 22 departure operates in reverse.

 Today your flight arrives in beautiful San Juan, Puerto Rico.
 Upon arrival you will be transferred to the hotel for an overnight stay.